 The abstract protocol flow.

-The abstract protocol flow is implemented by two different flows, as will be described in the following chapters.
+The abstract protocol flow is implemented through two different flows, which are described in the following chapters.

-The process to obtain the credentials needed for client authentication is out-of-scope, as well as the installation procedures for the applications.
+The process of obtaining credentials for client authentication is out-of-scope, along with the installation procedures for the applications.

 Protocol Flows